 The administration of Richmond Community Schools is conducted at two levels:

-- The District level - which oversees administration of the entire RCS system - is led by the Superintendent of Schools Dr. Allen Bourff and his staff.
+- The District level - which oversees administration of the entire RCS system - is led by the Interim Superintendent of Schools, Dr. Betty Poindexter, and her staff.
 District administration includes overseeing:

 - Buildings and Grounds